chrthomsen/pygrametl/docs/examples/datasources.rst

 database but another database can be used by passing a :PEP:`249` connection or one of the :class:`.ConnectionWrapper` types as the parameter :attr:`.targetconnection`.
-By using an on-disk database :class:`.SQLTransformingSource` can be used with datasets that does not fit in memory.
+By using an on-disk database :class:`.SQLTransformingSource` can be used with datasets that do not fit in memory.
 If an existing database is used the rows from the data source can also be enriched using data from other tables in the database, e.g., by joining the rows with an existing table in the database.
-Be aware that :class:`.SQLTransformingSource` creates, truncates, and drops the temporary table.
+Be aware that :class:`.SQLTransformingSource` creates, empties, and drops the temporary table.

 .. code-block:: python